pmeeny/CI-MS4-LoveRugby/README.md

 ![conceptual](football_memories/static/images/database_design/physical_design_model.png)

 #### Postgres DB database information
-- One production database(football_memories_prod) was created to store site information, it contains five collections described below
+- One production database(Postgres) was created to store site information, it contains five collections described below

 #### Model
 - The model

 ### Amazon Web Services S3 bucket
-While mongodb stores the majority of the users' data in the database, any images added by a regular user or admin user when adding a new tournament or memory is stored in an Amazon Web services(AWS) S3(storage) bucket.
+While postgres stores the majority of the users' data in the database, any images added by an admin user for a product is stored in an Amazon Web services(AWS) S3(storage) bucket.
 I made this choice for performance reasons(https://aws.amazon.com/s3/faqs/) and to challenge myself to learn how to integrate the site with AWS.
 Here are the steps I took for the integration
 1. I created an account with AWS, and created an S3 bucket named "ci-ms3-football-memories"